jyotiyadav2508/childhood-memories-drf-api/README.md

 - Posts

-  1. As a **user** I can **create new posts** so that **I can share images, my thoughts, my experience.**
+  1. As a **user** I can **create new posts** so that **I can share images, my memories, my experience.**

      - This user story is achieved by creating the Post model.
 Users can add images, content, category and a title to posts.

   2. As a **user** I can **edit posts** so that **I can change my posts, images, etc whenever I change my mind about what I posted or wish to remove/add details.**

-     - This user story is achieved by using generics.RetrieveUpdateDestroyAPIView in Post views.
+     - This user story is achieved by using generics.
+RetrieveUpdateDestroyAPIView in Post views.
 Users are able to edit their posts.

   3. As a **user** I can **delete my posts** so that **I can get rid of my posts that I no longer want to be shared.**

-     - This user story is achieved by using generics.RetrieveUpdateDestroyAPIView in Post views.
+     - This user story is achieved by using generics.
+RetrieveUpdateDestroyAPIView in Post views.
 Users are able to delete their posts.

   4. As a **user** I can **view the details of a post** so that **I can read more information about the post such as when it was created, who created it, if it was edited, read the comments, etc.**

-     - This user story is achieved by using generics.RetrieveUpdateDestroyAPIView in Post views.
+     - This user story is achieved by using generics.
+RetrieveUpdateDestroyAPIView in Post views.
 Users are able to see the detailed information about a post such as who created it, when it was created/edited, if there are comments, etc.

   5. As a **user** I can **like posts** so that **I can share my appreciation for the post and show the world and the author that their post is great.**